Introduction

 Validating the presigned URL

 The simplest way to validate this url is to upload a file by the same name as specified under “key” above.
-Let’s do that using curl.
+Let’s do that using curl

+flag will allow you to inspect the response headers Ref.
+Include all the fields as received in the json above.
 Remember to include the file only at the end, otherwise you may receive an error.

-The final curl command will look like this (assuming the file to upload file.txt exists in the local working directory) -
+command will look like this (assuming the file to upload file.txt

-The response to this call will NOT be 200 OK.
-You will instead get a 204 Content not modified response.
+response.
 Nothing to worry though, as this means the transfer has been successful.
 Check your bucket to verify the file is now available.

 Conclusion